SAP-archive/sap-community-code-challenge-cloud-native/README.md

 1. Clone the forked repository into your development environment.
 1. Navigate into the `service/` folder
 1. Execute `npm install` to install the project's dependencies.
-1. Run `node server.js` in order to test the project locally.
+1. Run `npm start` in order to test the project locally.

+> The default port used in this local setup is 8080; you can specify a different one (e.g. 8000) if you need to, like this: `PORT=8000 npm start`

 In order to complete each of the challenges, you need to: